tedDec2022/LevelTen/README.md

 Notes:
  - upper and lower case characters are treated as different characters
  - spaces, special characters and numbers (0-9) are treated as valid characters
+ - the prompt identified `defddefstuyt` as having the longest non-repeating term of `defstuyt` at length 8.
+This seems suspect since that term has two `t`'s in it, so the code assumes the correct output here is `defstuy` at length 7.

 ### Running the code

-The code has been tested in in Python `3.9.0`.
+The code has been tested in in Python `3.9` and `3.10`.
 Install Python dependencies with:
 ```
 pip install -r requirements.txt
 ```